Currently unavailable for purchase

 bins, bin, graffitti, sulo, rubbish, garbage, trash, vandalism, tag, tags

-Ben Loveday is a photographic artist based in the Adelaide Hills, South Australia, with a focus on landscape, urban and conceptual photography.Images are owned and © copyrighted by Ben Loveday.
+Ben Loveday is a photographic artist based in the Adelaide Hills, South Australia, with a focus on landscape, urban and conceptual photography.Images are owned and © copyrighted by Benjamin Loveday.
 Use without permission is prohibited by law.
-All rights reserved.
-DO NOT PIN, OR PUT MY IMAGES INTO ANY ON LINE MAGAZINES OR ANY BLOGS WITHOUT MY WRITTEN PERMISSION.
+All rights reserved. .

 Street art when done well instead of just tagging as in this image would not sit well against rubbish bins.
 With this shot a social comment is apparent, tagging just creates waste.
 Moreover the tagging is only worthy of the rubbish bins.
 No doubt some would decry my opinion on this.